gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 Dilithium is used to control the matter anti-matter annihilation in space ship's warp cores.

-Kyber crystals power the light sabers.
+Kyber crystals power light sabers.

 # References